intel/pepc/README.md

 ## Tab completions

-The 'pepc' tool has tab completions support, but this will only work if you have certain environment variables defined.
+'Pepc' has tab completions support, but this will only work if you have certain environment variables defined.
 The following command will do it:

 ```